Blackdread/canon-sdk-java/README.md

 As stated by EDSDK, 64 bit version is given as is but might not work properly.
 In any case, prefer to use 32 bit version by running on a java of x86.

+# Java versions
+First release will support java 8.

+Two branches will be maintained as to support java 8 and 11 (and maven respectively).

 # Usage
 To write